 America needs to learn the lessons of such time-tested experience — and bring that wisdom into play in dealing with the here and the now.

 Perspective, perspective, perspective!
-This 3-volume political-moral "narrative" about America and its triumphs and tragedies as it moved forward in history is all about bringing to the American reader a much-needed historical perspective — a perspective derived from the narrative's focus on three key areas of social dynamics:
+This 3-volume political-moral "narrative" is thus ultimately designed to bring much-needed historical perspective relating to three key areas of social dynamics:

 1. The worldview or religion that underlies all community understanding of social truth — that is, the community’s understanding of what its goals should be and how it can achieve them.
 Christianity used to supply that understanding.
 But of late the Washington super-state has been doing everything possible to replace Christianity with its more “progressive” religion of Secular Humanism — not the first time this has been attempted in America, however.